Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Method 1.
 File System Error Checking

-No matter you are trying to copy files to an internal drive or external drive, you can use the built-in tool to check its file system, and fix the errors that could slow down the copy speed in Windows 10.
+No matter whether you are trying to copy files to an internal drive or external drive, you can use the built-in tool to check its file system and fix the errors that could slow down the copy speed in Windows 10.

-1. Open This PC, right-click the drive you want to perform data transfer, choose Properties.
+1. Open This PC, right-click the drive you want to perform data transfer and choose Properties.

-2. Switch to Tools tab, tap Check under Error checking to check the drive for file system errors.
+2. Switch to the Tools tab, and tap Check under Error checking to check the drive for file system errors.

 Check File System Error